Programs and Activities

 How to Apply

-The Max Berger Pre-Law LSAT Reimbursement Program provides financial assistance of up to $2,000 to current Baruch College undergraduate students and recent graduates (from the class of 2016+) that have taken a commercial LSAT preparation course, including the cost of LSAT workbooks and/or tutors.
+The Max Berger Pre-Law LSAT/GRE/JD-Next Reimbursement Program provides financial assistance of up to $2,500 to current Baruch College undergraduate students and recent graduates (from the class of 2016+) that have taken a commercial law school admission test preparation course, including the cost of related workbooks and/or tutors for the purpose of applying to law school.
 Preference will be given to students that have actively participated in Baruch’s pre-law programs, are not otherwise receiving ongoing institutional scholarship assistance and who have not previously been awarded this Reimbursement.

 Eligibility